iudicium/pryingdeep/README.md

 - [ ] Think of a way to acquire IP address of the server
 - [ ] Implement scan command
 - [ ] Implement file identification and search
+- [ ] Move tests into their corresponding packages

 <!-- CONTRIBUTING -->
 ## Contributing